gregl83/paq/README.md

 ## How it Works

-1. Recursively get all files for a given source argument.
+1. Recursively get path(s) for a given source argument.
-2. Hash each file using the file's relative path and content as input to the hash function.
+2. Hash each path and file content if path is for a file.
-3. Sort the list of file hashes.
+3. Sort the list of hashes to maintain consistent ordering.
-4. Calculate the final hash using the file hashes concatenated as input to the hash function.
+4. Compute the final hash by hashing the sorted list of hashes.

 ## License